tonethar/IGME-430-Spring-2021/core-skills/2-github-and-heroku.md

 ## III.
 Create a Heroku App

-- Head to the Heroku Dashboard and click on the "New" and then "Create New App" buttons
+- A) Head to the Heroku Dashboard and click on the "New" and then "Create New App" buttons

 <hr>